 “I teach Literature, but I like to take different classes now and then to learn new things.”

 “You’re a professor?”
 Liza said, disappointment creeping into voice.
 It probably wasn’t okay to go out with a professor.
 Well, maybe.
 She was older, certainly not college age.
 Not that this guy would want to go out with her anyway.
 What the hell was he doing masquerading as a student, wearing shorts and a t-shirt, looking attractive?
 Professors were supposed to have white hair and wear tweed jackets.
 They lived in the big stone houses on campus or drove hybrid cars out to their suburban McMansions.

 “I am.
 That okay with you?”
 She could hear the smile in his voice and relaxed.
 He had a nice voice.
 Distinctive.
 Like James Gandolfini, only less so.

 She gave a big fake sigh.
 “I guess.
 As long as it’s okay with you that I’m a…hmm…seventh semester freshman majoring in business admin.”

 “It is when you switch your major five times,” said Liza.

 “Oh.
 My.
 God,” he said, valley girl style.
 She laughed and looked over to see him shaking his head and grinning.
 “Yeah, that’s okay with me.”
 The sky erupted into a sea of lights as they entered Adams Square on the north side.

 “You can let me out here,” said Bruce, sitting up and reaching for the door handle.
 “Thanks for the ride, Liza.
 It was nice meeting you.”

-Liza hit the brakes and they lurched to an abrupt stop at the northeast corner.
+Liza hit the brakes and they lurched to an abrupt stop at the corner.
 “No problem.
 It was nice meeting you too.”
-He sat there staring at her with a faint smile on his face for what seemed like forever before jumping out and marching off down the street.
-“Oook.
-Well, that was a little weird,” Liza said to herself as she watched him walk away.
+He sat there staring at her with a faint smile on his face for what seemed like forever.
+Finally he jumped out and trudged off down the street.